CalRecycle maintains archived information on its website as a record of its activities for use by the public and CalRecycle staff.

 Additionally, these proposed regulations will permanently establish regulation of the land application of organic waste, bringing the activity into the permitting tier structure, thereby further bolstering an EA’s ability to regulate the waste and protect the public and environment from harm from illegal disposal.

-For more information on the existing emergency regulations that were approved by the Office of Administrative Law and became effective on August 14, 2025, please visit [Archives] Illegal Disposal Emergency Regulations.
+For more information on the existing emergency regulations that were approved by the Office of Administrative Law and became effective on November 13, 2025, please visit [Archives] Second Readopt of Illegal Disposal Emergency Regulations.

 Affected Regulatory Code Sections